devesht-ML/Geolocation_Tracker/README.md

 📁 Files

-index.html: Core structure and layout
+-> index.html: Core structure and layout

-styles.css: Custom styles and theme
+->styles.css: Custom styles and theme

-script.js: Geolocation logic, map interactions, and toast system
+->script.js: Geolocation logic, map interactions, and toast system

 📌 Project Purpose
 This project showcases real-world use of browser APIs and external mapping services.
 It’s ideal for learning how to combine front-end development with geospatial features in web apps.